Front_NOVELLIX Parasto_Backman_Front_Modrar Parasto_Backman_Front_KH Front_REVY Parasto_Backman_Front_THUG

 Published by Albert Bonniers Förlag.

 Book design for En annan historia (Another Story).
 Containing stories that was left out of the history books.
-In collaboration with Hanne Lindberg (Dotta Doost).
+In collaboration with Hanne Lindberg.

 Visual Identity for the play Angels In America at Dramaten.
 Directed by Farnaz Arbabi.